Frequently Asked Questions – Infant Hearing

 The Infant Hearing Program at the Arkansas Department of Health is dedicated to implementing a system to screen newborns for hearing loss by age one month, identify infants with hearing loss by three months and ensure that infants receive appropriate family-centered early intervention services by age six months.

-Why are we screening infants for hearing loss?
+Why are we screening infants for hearing conditions?

 It is amazing how quickly babies start to learn language and speech!
 From the day they are born, babies are learning language by listening to family talk.
 As they grow, babies begin to babble many of the sounds they hear spoken around them.
 These are the building blocks for communication.
 If a child has a hearing loss and no one finds this out, his or her foundation for proper development of speech and language skills is limited.
 This can create difficulties in family communication and problems in school, both academic and social.
 Finding hearing loss early and providing special services to the baby and his or her family helps to prevent these delays in development.